tebmik/react-app/src/reducers/README.md

-imported authReducer to the reducer index file

-set combineReducers to hold authReducer
+import mis-spell.

+import authReducer from "./authReducer";

+should be... "./authReducers";

+import authReducer from "./authReducers";